Last updated 9 min read

 • Annoying flies in autumn

 Long story short, we decided to go to Portugal as it was reasonably the best candidate on my list.
-And probably ANY list I could imagine.
+And probably ANY list I could compose.

-I remember how we were still staying in Istanbul, 3 weeks after we escaped from our hometown.
-We were literally refugees with a single piece of luggage, moving from one hotel/Airbnb to another every week.
+I remember how I was still in Istanbul 3 weeks after we escaped from our hometown.
+Like literally refugees with a single piece of luggage, moving from one hotel/Airbnb to another every week.

 Then suddenly we pick probably one of the best countries in the world to live in and go there.

-At first, it was very scary and challenging and even seemed too good to be true.
-I could not believe that was really happening and now, after 7 months in Portugal, I'm still in the stage of adoption.
+I could not believe that was really happening and now, after 7 months in Portugal I still only getting used to it.

 We couldn't simply go to Portugal because it was still closed for entry due to anti-COVID measures.
 The only way to get there was to get to some other European country that was already open for entry and only then go to Portugal within the Schengen area.